Low Carb vs. Ketogenic: The Big Fat Difference

-- September 2013 – reached highest weight after birth of son.
+- September 2013 – reached the highest weight after the birth of a son.

 - February 2015 – lost 60 pounds by this point.
-Digestive supplements and better diet fixed a multitude of health problems which plagued me for decades.
-Heard about ketogenic diet.
+Digestive supplements and a better diet fixed a multitude of health problems that plagued me for decades.
+Heard about the ketogenic diet.

 - March 2015 – began reducing carbohydrates from approximately 100-150 per day to approximately 20-30 per day.
 Ate even more fat.

 - June 2015 – lost additional 20 pounds by this point.
-Became pregnant with second child.
+Became pregnant with a second child.